 How Long Does It Take to Build a Loft Conversion?

 The time it takes to build a loft conversion varies widely depending on who does the work, your location, and whether you hire professionals or do some of the construction yourself.
 Hopefully, the table below will give you an idea about how long does it take to build a loft conversion.
-Keep in mind that every job is different, and these guide prices are exactly that.
-A guide.
+Keep in mind that every job is different and some homeowners may have difficulty obtaining loft conversion planning permission.

 Where do Loft Conversion Stairs Go?